 - Hollow Holds: A hollow hold is very similar to a plank except your arms are farther in front of you.
 To do a hollow hold, get into a push-up position.
 Then move your feet and arms farther away until you are in a tight hollow position with your arms tucked tightly between your ears.
 Your legs should be straight, and your bottom squeezed.
 You can see this demonstrated at the beginning of the video below.

 - Squats: To do a proper squat, stand with your feet hip-width apart with your arms by your side.
 Lower yourself down as far as you can by pushing your hips back and moving your body weight on to your heels.
 Let your arms come up to help you balance.
-You don’t want your knees to go over your ankles.
+You don’t want your knees to go far past your ankles.
 Your toes should be pointed forwards.
 Then stand up slowly again.
 Try to do them in sets of 10.
 Squats help to strengthen your quads, glutes and hamstrings.

 - Sumo Squats: Sumo squats are similar to regular squats except your legs are farther apart and your toes are pointed slightly out.
 Stand with your feet a little larger than shoulder-width apart with your toes pointed at a 45° angle.
 As with a regular squat, lower your body as far as you can by pushing your hips back and bending your knees.
 The weight of your body should be on your heels.
 Then stand back up again slowly.
 Sumo squats strengthen your hamstrings, quads and glutes.